Thomaspersbraaten/semester-project-2/README.md

 # semester-project-2 - "Practicly" webstore

+## Project description
-## Webstore designed for sales of electrical materials.
+Webstore designed for sales of electrical materials.

 Tasks for this project: